Atonok/gps2/README.md

 # camera_gps_python
-Get data from camera and gpsd via python
+Get data from camera and gpsd via python, and send it to web.

-Files, you need ....
+Files, you need on RPI device ....
 ```
 gps_activate.sh
 mem_check.sh